inca-viewer/inca/README.md

 Does not mess with any settings - see source code<br>
 Just run compile.exe - browser will open in pictures folder<br>
 To 'uninstall', exit from taskbar & delete inca folder<br>
 You can change source code in notepad.
-Self compiles in under a second<br><br>
+Compiles in under a second<br><br>

 <img src="screens/Screen 1.jpg" width="25%"> <img src="screens/Screen 2.jpg" width="25%"><br>